spirometaxas/periodic-table-cli/README.md

 Add the `--help` flag for more info.

+Note:
-Note: Be sure to run in terminals that support 256 colors.
-Minimum required terminal screen dimensions: 156 columns x 46 rows.
+- Be sure to run in terminals that support 256 colors.
+- Minimum required terminal screen dimensions: 156 columns x 46 rows.
+[See scrolling](https://github.com/spirometaxas/periodic-table-cli#scrolling) for more info.

 ## Features
 ### Browse